Ulnar nerve dysfunction

 - An illness in the whole body that damages a single nerve

 - Long-term pressure on the nerve

 - Pressure on the nerve caused by swelling or injury of nearby body structures

 Ulnar neuropathy is also common in those with diabetes.

 Ulnar neuropathy occurs when there is damage to the ulnar nerve.
 This nerve travels down the arm to the wrist, hand, and ring and little fingers.
-It passes near the surface of the elbow.
+It passes just under the surface of the skin near the elbow.
 So, bumping the nerve there causes the pain and tingling of "hitting the funny bone."